IBIS Breast Cancer Risk Evaluation Tool

 email:

-When entering details about family members if she developed breast cancer then the age at breast cancer should be put in the relevant age box, otherwise her current age should be used (or the age at which she died if applicable).
+When entering details about a family member, if she developed breast cancer then the age at breast cancer should be put in the relevant age box, otherwise her current age should be used (or the age at which she died if applicable).
 If she developed ovarian cancer then a box is activated which asks for details at which age it occurred.
 Similarly if she developed bilateral breast cancer then a box is activated which asks for the age at which breast cancer developed in the second breast.
 If age is not known then ‘?’ should be entered in the age box.
 If it is not known whether a relative developed breast cancer then ‘u’ should be typed in the age box to represent no information.
 If the woman has an affected niece in the family then the affected niece button should be pressed to enter the details.

 The effects of weight were only assumed to affect risk once the menopause is reached.
 If the height is not known then the BMI cannot be calculated and so weight is ignored.
 The risk from height is also assumed to be independent from the BMI.
 If you prefer to use imperial measurements for height and weight then the imperial radio button should be clicked.